 Inevitably, the closer you get to the city centre, the more the environment drifts from natural to urban, though barely any section can truly be described as countryside.

-In terms of pleasant walks and a spot of nature, here my suggestions:
+In terms of pleasant walks and a spot of nature, here my suggestions (you might want to have the above map open as you read):

 On the southern bank